sinclairzx81/typebox/readme.md

                                              // }
 ```

 The `Type.Box(...)` function provides a way to group related types under a common namespace.
-The following example groups a set of math types under the namespace `Math3D` which are later referenced in the `Vertex` structure below.
+The following example groups a set of related `Vector` types under the namespace `Math3D` which are later referenced in the `Vertex` structure below.

 ```typescript
 const Math3D = Type.Box({                     //  const Math3D = {